 How to Receive the Premium Benefit

-You will automatically receive the benefit if you file the Report of Acreage form (FSA-578) by June 15, 2021 with your local FSA office.
-To file the report, you should contact your local USDA Service Center and make an appointment.
+Producers automatically received the benefit if they filed the Report of Acreage form (FSA-578) by June 15, 2021 with their local FSA office.
+To file the report, producers should have contacted their local USDA Service Center to make an appointment.

 Because of the pandemic, some Service Centers are open to limited visitors.
 Service Center staff continue to work with agricultural producers via phone, email, and other digital tools.
 Many FSA offices are using Microsoft Teams software to virtually meet with producers to review maps and documents for certification.

-As part of filing the Report of Acreage, you will need to provide:
+As part of filing the Report of Acreage, producers needed to provide:

 - cover crop type or variety;